Chart Color Schemes

 Employment performance in Maroubra - West has been broadly consistent with national averages

-Over the 12 months to June 2025, employment increased by 3.0% while labour force increased by 2.4%, leading to a decrease in unemployment by 0.6 percentage points.
-In contrast, Greater Sydney experienced employment growth of 2.6% and labour force growth of 2.9%, with an increase in unemployment of 0.3 percentage points.
-As of Nov-25, NSW employment had contracted by 0.03% (losing 2,260 jobs), with the state unemployment rate at 3.9%.
-Nationally, the unemployment rate was 4.3%.
-Jobs and Skills Australia's national employment forecasts from May-25 project national employment growth of 6.6% over five years and 13.7% over ten years.
-Applying these projections to Maroubra - West's employment mix suggests local employment should increase by 7.0% over five years and 14.1% over ten years, though this is a simple weighting extrapolation for illustrative purposes and does not account for localised population projections.
+Over the 12 months to September 2025, employment increased by 3.1%, labour force grew by 3.0%, with unemployment remaining essentially unchanged.
+In contrast, Greater Sydney experienced employment growth of 2.1% and labour force growth of 2.4%, with a 0.2 percentage point rise in unemployment.
+Jobs and Skills Australia's national employment forecasts from May-25 project national employment to expand by 6.6% over five years and 13.7% over ten years, with varying growth rates between industry sectors.
+Applying these projections to Maroubra - West's employment mix suggests local employment should increase by 7.0% over five years and 14.1% over ten years.

 Frequently Asked Questions - Employment